talenfisher/fix3p/README.md

 - Quickly access FiX3P via an icon labelled "X3P" next to the omnibar/search bar.

 # Future
-- Add and display additional fields / records not in the ISO5436-2 spec
 - Vertex painting / selection **[In progress]**